 Danville’s dspCrossover™ products are primarily intended for powered loudspeaker applications such as professional studio monitors and high-end consumer audio systems.

 Danville has a reputation for great sounding DSP crossovers.
 Obviously, this starts with great parts.
 These crossovers use an Analog Devices’ floating-point SHARC DSP as the processor.
 SHARC DSPs are the gold standard for high-performance audio processing.
-The DAC & ADC functions are provided by an AKM Velvet Sound or Texas Instruments converters operating at 192kHz.
+The DAC & ADC functions are provided by AKM Velvet Sound converters operating at 192kHz.
 The Velvet Sound data converters are recognized as the best in the industry by many audio pundits.